What is a 2002 ZL1 Supercar Camaro?

 What are the ZL1 Supercar specs?

-Visually, the ZL1 Supercar featured numerous styling cues that paid tribute to the Camaro's muscle car roots.
-The exterior was fitted with a GM ‘SS’ hood and ‘SS’ rear spoiler, a hood, roof, and deck lid stripe package, and a 35th Anniversary satin black center hood decal.
-The front grille was finished in charcoal metallic and fitted with a 1969-style Bowtie emblem, while the rear panel was painted black and adorned with high-polished “Camaro” lettering for a classic, throwback look.
+Exterior upgrades include a GM ‘SS’ hood and rear spoiler, a hood/roof/deck lid stripe package, and a 35th Anniversary satin black center hood decal.
+The grille is charcoal metallic with a 1969-style Bowtie emblem, and the black rear panel carries polished “Camaro” lettering.

 Performance Enhancements